Blog

 IoT is everywhere.
 It’s the idea that more than just a computer or smartphone can be connected to the internet.
 Examples include voice assistants, wearable fitness trackers, cars, and many more.
 IoT can be used throughout the electronics manufacturing process, from equipment monitoring to real-time workflow optimization.

 For example, digital twins — virtual replicas of physical assets — leverage real-time IoT data to simulate and predict performance, optimize operations, and support maintenance activities for electronics manufacturers.
-By using data from IoT sensors and devices to power digital twins, manufacturers are able to not only monitor their systems, but make data-driven decisions on the spot.
+By using data from IoT sensors and devices to power digital twins, manufacturers are able to not only monitor their systems but also make data-driven decisions on the spot.

 A subset of the broader IoT, the Industrial Internet of Things (IIoT) refers to the use of interconnected sensors, devices, machinery, and systems within industrial settings specifically.
-IIoT is used to enable the predictive maintenance of industrial equipment, optimize the supply chain and transform production processes via smart manufacturing.
+IIoT is used to enable the predictive maintenance of industrial equipment, optimize the supply chain, and transform production processes via smart manufacturing.

 2. Decentralized Enterprise Resource Planning (ERP) Systems